Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Nonthermal Radiation from the Outer Regions of Galaxy Clusters

 \subsection{Prescriptions for Magnetic Field Amplification}

 While our cosmological simulations are basically hydrodynamic with only ``passive'' magnetic fields, the magnetic field is required for the estimation of nonthermal emission from galaxy clusters.
 In particular, the postshock field strength, $B_2$, is necessary to calculate $\langle f_{\rm CRe}\rangle$ and synchrotron radiation.
 So we adopt physically-motivated models to specify $B_2$ at each shock zone as follows.
 For the shock zones classified as internal shocks in the ICM, $B_2$, is specified by the condition of $\beta=50$ in the postshock flow.
-For the shock zones classified as accretion shocks, on the other hand, $B_2$ is specified by the condition of $E_{B,2}= \epsilon_B E_{\rm sh}$, where $E_{B,2}=B_2^2/8\pi$.
-The fiducial model adopts $\epsilon_{B}\approx 0.01$ under the presumption that the postshock magnetic field is generated/amplified via the Weibel instability in the shock transition, as shown in Section \ref{s2}.
-In addition, we consider a comparison model with a stronger magnetic field, $\epsilon_{B}\approx 0.1$, to explore the parameter dependence.
+For the shock zones classified as accretion shocks, on the other hand, $B_2$ is specified by the condition of $\mathcal{E}_{B,2}= \epsilon_B \mathcal{E}_{\rm sh}$, where $\mathcal{E}_{B,2}=B_2^2/8\pi$.
+As mentioned in Section \ref{s2.2}, the Weibel-amplified field alone may not explain the postshock field on MHD scales.
+Nevertheless, we assume that $\epsilon_{B}\approx 0.01-0.1$ could result from various instabilities, turbulent dynamo processes, etc. The fiducial model adopts $\epsilon_{B}\approx 0.01$, while a comparison model with $\epsilon_{B}\approx 0.1$ is considered to explore the parameter dependence.

-Figure \ref{f9} shows the probability distribution functions (PDFs) of $B_2$ of shock zones associated with the three sample clusters.
+Figure \ref{f9} shows the probability distribution functions (PDFs) of the sonic Mach number, $M_s$, the shock speed, $V_s=M_s\cdot c_{s1}$, and $B_2$ of shock zones associated with the three sample clusters.
 The $\beta = 50$ recipe applied to internal shocks (solid lines) results in $B_2\approx 0.1-10~\mu$G in the inner region of the clusters.
-For accretion shocks (dashed lines), with $E_{B,2}= 0.01 E_{\rm sh}$, $B_2$ has a broader distribution in the range of $ \sim 10^{-4} - 10^{-1}~\mu$G, with the peak at $\sim10^{-2}~\mu$G. These estimates are in a reasonable agreement with the predicted magnetic field strengths around cluster regions \citep[e.g.,][]{ryu2008}.
+For accretion shocks (dashed lines), with $\mathcal{E}_{B,2}= 0.01 \mathcal{E}_{\rm sh}$, $B_2$ has a broader distribution in the range of $ \sim 10^{-4} - 10^{-1}~\mu$G, with the peak at $\sim10^{-2}~\mu$G. These estimates are in a reasonable agreement with the predicted magnetic field strength around cluster regions \citep[e.g.,][]{ryu2008}.